AI, Creativity, and the

 Data Ethics

-Build transparent consent and privacy into every campaign.
+Build transparent consent into campaigns.

 Human Creativity

-Focus on high-impact narrative skills like video and humor.
+Focus on high-impact narrative skills.

 Conclusion: The Age of Augmentation

+The Future of Jobs Report isn’t predicting the end of work.
+It’s describing the end of routine.
 The marketers who will dominate the next decade are not those who fight automation, but those who design for it — who use AI to enhance creativity, data to enhance empathy, and storytelling to enhance trust.

 The future will belong to those who can think in both algorithms and emotions.